mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 **Detail**

 Block titles (`.Block title` in AsciiDoc) are widely used (and abused) for many different cases in existing documentation.
+However, for DITA conversion, block titles are supported only if they are attached to tables, images (`image::`), and example blocks (`[example]`).
+Block titles for other cases, including paragraphs and code blocks, are not supported for DITA conversion, and such use of block titles triggers the `BlockTitle` Vale issue.

 Carefully review the context of the block title (sometimes a considerable number of lines before and after it) to work out its meaning, and then adjust the text to represent the meaning without a block title.

 There are several typical situations.
 If none of the situations fit, work out other ways of representing the content.